 Here are some other finishing butter ideas for you:

 - Traditional French radishes with butter and sea salt are c'est magnifique with Sea Salt & Black Pepper Butter.
 It’s simple.
 Just wash and trim fresh radishes.
 Serve with butter and sea salt on the side.

 - Rub Premium Black Truffle Butter under the skin of chicken before roasting.

 - For a beautiful and simple side dish, roast whatever vegetables you have on hand and toss with Tuscan Herb Butter while they’re still warm.

 - Try grilled fish topped with Lemon Garlic Herb Butter for those impromptu, alfresco get-togethers.

 - Roasted meat is divine when finished with any savory compound butter.
 No fancy sauces required.

-- For a simple dessert, make crepes ahead of time and store in the freezer.
-When ready to use, defrost and put under the broiler with Caramel Sea Salt Butter and a sprinkling of sugar.
+For a simple dessert, make crepes ahead of time and store in the freezer.
+When ready to use, defrost and put under the broiler with sweet compound butter and a sprinkling of sugar.
 Fold and serve with creme fraiche, ice cream, or whipped cream.

 At Epicurean Butter, we love how compound butter makes gourmet entertaining easier.
 Keep it on hand for times when friends drop by and you want to throw something together, and for times when you want to elevate your dinner party menu without elevating your stress level.